cometchat/chat-sdk-javascript/README.md

 ### Login

-Once the initialization is successful, you will need to log the user into CometChat.
-We provide the below two mechanisms to do so.
+Once the initialization is successful, you will need to log the user into CometChat. you do it by following simple instructions provided below.

-## Login using UserId and API KEY
 ```javascript
 var appId="xxxxxxxx";
 CometChat.init(appId);